Why Foods Itch

 Itching and Oral Allergy Syndrome (OAS)

-If these symptoms sound familiar, you may be dealing with Oral Allergy Syndrome—a reaction that happens when someone with pollen allergies eats certain raw fruits or vegetables.
+If you experience itching after a meal, you may be dealing with Oral Allergy Syndrome—a reaction that often occurs when people with pollen allergies eat certain raw fruits or vegetables.

 Which Foods Cause Me to React?

-If you need help right away in dealing with OAS, simply heat all vegetables and warm all fruits.
-Then if you wish to narrow down the foods you need to heat, continue with The Specific Solution below.
+For immediate help in dealing with OAS, simply heat all vegetables and warm all fruits.

 Safely Eat Fruits and Vegetables.